Economy of Scotland: Act of Union 1707

+Industrial Revolution

 Growth was rapid after 1700, as Scottish ports, especially those on the Clyde, began to import tobacco from the American colonies.
 Scottish industries, especially linen manufacturing, were developed.
 Scotland embraced the Industrial Revolution, becoming a small commercial and industrial powerhouse of the British Empire.
 Many young men built careers as imperial administrators.
 Many Scots became soldiers, returning home after 20 years with their pension and skills.

 From 1790 the chief industry in the west of Scotland became textiles, especially the spinning and weaving of cotton.
 This flourished until the American Civil War in 1861 cut off the supplies of raw cotton; the industry never recovered.
 However, by that time Scotland had developed heavy industries based on its coal and iron resources.
 The invention of the hot blast for smelting iron (1828) had revolutionised the iron industry, and Scotland became a centre for engineering, shipbuilding, and locomotive construction.
 Toward the end of the 19th century steel production largely replaced iron production.
 Emigrant Andrew Carnegie (1835–1919) built the American steel industry, and spent much of his time and philanthropy in Scotland.
 Agriculture gained after the union, and standards remained high.
 However the adoption of free trade in mid-19th century brought cheap American corn which undersold local farmers.
 The industrial developments, while they brought work and wealth, were so rapid that housing, town planning, and provision for public health did not keep pace with them, and for a time living conditions in some of the towns were notoriously bad.